Mutton Do Pyaaza

 Can I use lamb instead of goat, and does the cooking time change?

-The recipe lists mutton, goat, or lamb as interchangeable options.
-Lamb is generally more tender than goat, so it may reach tenderness a bit faster during the low-heat braise — check for tenderness starting at the 20-minute mark of the simmering stage.
+Yes — mutton, goat, or lamb are interchangeable here.
+Lamb is generally more tender than goat, so it may reach tenderness a bit faster during the low-heat braise — simmer for 30 minutes or more and check for tenderness as it cooks.

 Add a comment Add a comment